 ^{22.} Reliquary chapels were frequently installed in Jesuit colleges in the second half of the seventeenth century, in the wake of the Council of Trent's encouragement of the veneration of relics.
 The one in San Ambrosio had been transformed from the room in which the Ven.
-Luis de la Puente lived and died.

-Adjoining this chapel is the church which had been the main chapel of the Jesuit community; it never came into the possession of the Scots but, instead, was made into the parish church of San Esteban in 1775, since the existing parish church was in a ruinous condition: but in 1773 it lay empty.
+Luis de la Puente lived and died. college was given the use of the chapel by a decree of the Council in July of that year.24 Adjoining this chapel is the church which had been the main chapel of the Jesuit community; it never came into the possession of the Scots but, instead, was made into the parish church of San Esteban in 1775, since the existing parish church was in a ruinous condition: but in 1773 it lay empty.
 During that autumn, Geddes had the communicating passages between it and his newly acquired chapel bricked up, had the front door of the latter reopened and generally got it clean and into good repair again.
 The first high Mass was celebrated on its patronal day, 8th December, the celebrant being John Gordon.
-The parish priest of San Esteban (a person of "busy Temper and narrow Views, though he seemed to be a pious Man and to have good Intentions")25 had claimed the right to officiate with his two assistants, on the grounds that the chapel was in his parish; but he desisted after Geddes had gone to the bishop and complained.
+The parish priest of San Esteban (a person of "busy Temper and narrow Views, though he seemed to be a pious Man and to have good Intentions")35 had claimed the right to officiate with his two assistants, on the grounds that the chapel was in his parish; but he desisted after Geddes had gone to the bishop and complained.
 The parish priest was also "desirous that the Door of the Chappel to the Street should not be opened, imagining that many would chuse to hear Mass rather in it, than in his Parish Church."
-Geddes reluctantly agreed so that, during his time as rector, the street door was opened only on the feast of the Immaculate Conception, "on which Day the B. Sacrament was always exposed, and there was High Mass sung, and a Sermon preached, with a great Concourse of People."26 (The celebrant and preacher on these occasions were Spaniards.27) These dealings with the parish priest were as nothing compared to the stormy confrontation that was to occur in 1779 but. in the meanwhile, relations became fairly amicable, "The Parish Priest was invited sometimes to Dinner, and came; but he never officiated in the Chappel, excepting by saying a private Mass in it, as any other Priest would have done."28

-To add a few details concerning the contents of this newly acquired college chapel: although the Blessed Sacrament was not reserved in it until 1775,29 Geddes had had a sanctuary lamp made in 1773 from three silver lamps brought from the Madrid college; because of its precious material and its fine workmanship, he reckoned its value at almost £100.
-The three retablos of the blessed Virgin, St. Anne and St. Joachim in the sanctuary were already in the chapel, but the silver crowns of the statues had been removed and given to the bishop, who later presented them to the parish priest of San Esteban.30 The altars of St. Francis Xavier and of
+Geddes reluctantly agreed so that, during his time as rector, the street door was opened only on the feast of the Immaculate Conception, "on which Day the B. Sacrament was always exposed, and there was High Mass sung, and a Sermon preached, with a great Concourse of People."25 (The celebrant and preacher on these occasions were Spaniards.27) These dealings with the parish priest were as nothing compared to the stormy confrontation that was to occur in 1779 but. in the meanwhile, relations became fairly amicable, "The Parish Priest was invited sometimes to Dinner, and came; but he never officiated in the Chappel, excepting by saying a private Mass in it. as any other Priest would have done."28 To add a few details concerning the contents of this newly acquired college chapel: although the Blessed Sacrament was not reserved in it until 1775, Geddes had had a sanctuary lamp made in 1773 from three silver lamps brought from the Madrid college; because of its precious material and its fine workmanship, he reckoned its value at almost £100.
+The three retablos of the blessed Virgin, St. Anne and St. Joachim in the sanctuary were already in the chapel, but the silver crowns of the statues had been removed and given to the bishop, who later presented them to the parish priest of San Esteban.
+The altars of St. Francis Xavier and of ^{24.} College archives 19/98.